ah16165/University-Study-Space-Booking-App/Portfolio A/Portfolio A.md

 ***User.createBooking()*** creates a new Booking object with properties corresponding to the parameters above, using ***Booking.construct()*** which takes in the same parameters.
 An additional property is ***bookingID*** : which is a unique integer that identifies that booking.

-Then ***Booking.makeBooking()*** is then called, which creates and uses an SQL statement that inserts a new booking into the booking table with all of the Booking object's parameters.
+***Booking.makeBooking()*** is then called, which creates and uses an SQL statement that inserts a new booking into the booking table with all of the Booking object's parameters.

 Below is a table representing the tests we will implement to check that ***User.createBooking()*** is functioning correctly.